 - iPad Air 2020 (256GB, Wi-Fi & Cellular): £859/$879

-The iPad Air (2020) is available primarily from Apple in the UK and US during the pre-order stage, but as with other product launches, it’ll available via third-party retailers at launch.
+The iPad Air (2020) is available primarily from Apple in the UK and US, but as with other product launches, it’s available via a range of third-party retailers too.

 Meanwhile, those in the US should head to: